2024-learn/DevOps/DevopsBootcamp/Linux/notes.md

    - You can now add the public key you generated on your machine in the remote server in ~/.ssh/authorized_keys
    - __known_hosts__: lets the client authenticate the server to check that it isn't connecting to an impersonator
    - __authorized_keys__: lets the server authenticate the user
+     - careate a new user:
+       - `sudo adduser phyllis`: creates new user phyllis
+       - `sudo usermod -aG sudo phyllis`: adds user phyllis to sudoers group
+     - on the local machine generate keys with `ssh-keygen`
+       - copy the pub key: `cat ~/.ssh/id_rsa.pub`
+     - on the server in the home of the user:
+       - `mkdir ~/.ssh`
+       - `touch authorized_keys`
+       - vim ~/.ssh/authorized_keys and paste the public key
+     - now on the host machine you can ssh into the machine as `ssh phyllis@<public ip of the remote server>`
    - `scp`__secure copy__: Allows you to securely copy files and directories
      - secure, meaning files and password are encrypted
      - `scp test.sh root@IP address:/destination`